maxwellfoley3/realityspammer/index.md

 # Real World 🤯

 Hello, I go on the internet by Reality Gamer (kind of over this name might modify it soon) or Realboy.
 This is the home page for my various projects.
-I am working on a writing-machine which consists of several co-mingling assemblages.
+I am working on a writing-machine which consists of several co-enveloping assemblages.

 Generally speaking I am interested in sociocultural structures and technology.